Try Percona Backup for MongoDB

 Backup-related operations

-As a mechanism for maintaining the consistency of the full backup (logical), it appears that each replica set captures the oplog until the backups of all replica sets are complete.
+As a mechanism for maintaining the consistency of the full backup (logical), it appears that each replica set captures the oplog until the backup of all replica sets is complete.

 Therefore, the target for restore will be the time when the backup was completed.